 For school Christmas jumper day for the last few years, I have been sewing bits to my daughter’s jumpers rather than buying one.

 One year, I added a Santa hat to my daughters jumper, shown above.
 It’s a great option for something you already have in your wardrobe.

-Other ideas could be a felt christmas pudding, snowman or another character with a Santa hat.
+Other ideas could be adding a Felt Christmas pudding, Christmas tree, snowman, Christmas decorations or another character with a Santa hat.
+Or add pom poms, bows ribbons or Christmas coasters, some obviously will work better than others.
 There’s lots of lovely makers in Etsy which do felt shapes easily sewn on to a current sweater or jumper.

 If you don’t feel confident sewing, some no sew ideas another follower suggested to use tape like gaffa tape and insulating tape with coloured sharpies.
 Through using tape creations of santa hats, snowmen & antlers, ladybirds, burgler bill stripes, coloured pudsy spots (white gaffa & coloured sharpies!) & possibilities are endless!

 Not feeling particularly creative, swap with family and friends their jumpers.
 Or there are lots of options of picking up a second hand Christmas jumper:

 - Check out our great local charity shops usually sell a selection of second hand Christmas themed jumpers and tops.